General Description

 Top of Page | Individual Department Index

-Established as a bureau in 1920 and made a department in 1953, the Immigration Department provided a broad technical service for immigration, emigration, deportation, naturalization, citizenship and related matters.
+Established as a bureau in 1920 and made a department in 1953, the Immigration Department, and later Migration and Refugee Services (MRS), provided a broad technical service for immigration, emigration, deportation, naturalization, citizenship and related matters.
 It also conducted correspondence on behalf of aliens seeking to enter or adjust their status once in the United States and represented aliens as counsel in any legal proceedings.
 The department operated from offices based in New York City, Washington, and El Paso.
 The founder and longtime director of the bureau/department was Bruce M. Mohler.

-The records at Catholic University consist of the annual reports, 1922-1993, in addition to correspondence pertaining to the Immigration bureau/department within the records of the NCWC/USCC General Secretary.
-Archival records of the bureau/department, except for annual reports, are on deposit at the Center for Migration Studies at Staten Island, New York.
+The records at Catholic University consist of the annual reports, 1922-1993; photographs, ca. 1925-2000; publications, 1982-1987, and Misc.
+Project Files, 1982-1990.
+In addition, there is correspondence pertaining to the Immigration bureau/department and later Migration and Refugee Services (MRS) office within the records of the NCWC/USCC/USCCB General Secretary.
+Archival records of the bureau/department, except for annual reports, are on deposit at the Center for Migration Studies in New York City.

 Please note that Catholic University does not have any NCWC immigration or adoption case file records.
 For these inquiries please contact the Migration and Refugee Services (MRS) Office at the United States Conference of Catholic Bishops (USCCB).